cuckata/final-project-k8s/README.md

 # Kubernetes Deployment Project

-This guide outlines the steps to set up an AWS infrastructure using Terraform, build and push a Docker image to Amazon Elastic Container Registry (ECR), and deploy the application to Amazon Elastic Kubernetes Service (EKS).
+This guide outlines the steps to automatically set up AWS infrastructure using Terraform, build and push a Docker image to Amazon ECR, and deploy the application to Amazon EKS using GitHub Actions.

 ## Prerequisites